ugwuonas/COVID19-Data-Importation/README.md

    - Create a new database (e.g., 'Capstone').

 3. Set the environment variables:

+Set the user environment variable to your PostgreSQL username.
+For example: export user=your_username
+Set the password environment variable to your PostgreSQL password.
+For example:

+export password=your_password
    - Set the user environment variable to your PostgreSQL username.
+For example: export user=your_username
    - Set the password environment variable to your PostgreSQL password.
+For example: export password=your_password

-4. Download the COVID-19 data file:
+5. Download the COVID-19 data file:
    - Specify the URL of the file to download in the URL variable.
    - Set the filename variable to the desired name of the downloaded file.
    - Run the code to download the file using the download_file function.

-5. Connect to the PostgreSQL database:
+6. Connect to the PostgreSQL database:
    - Modify the get_db_connection function parameters if necessary (host, database, user, password).
    - Call the get_db_connection function to establish a connection to the database.

-6. Load the data into the PostgreSQL database:
+7. Load the data into the PostgreSQL database:
    - The CSV file is read into a Pandas DataFrame.
    - Each row of the DataFrame is inserted into the PostgreSQL database using a cursor.
    - Adjust the SQL query and table structure to match your database schema if needed.

-7. Close the cursor and connection:
+8. Close the cursor and connection:
    - After the data import is complete, close the cursor and connection to the database.
 ### Notes
 The script assumes that the provided CSV file has columns with the following names: 'SNo', 'ObservationDate', 'Province', 'Country', 'LastUpdate', 'Confirmed', 'Deaths', 'Recovered'.
 If your CSV file has different column names, please adjust the script accordingly.